billthefarmer/diary/data/help.md

 * Choice of date picker calendars
 * Diary entries may use markdown formatting
 * Display images stored in diary folders
+* Add images from media providers
+* Receive images from other apps

 ## Toolbar
 The toolbar icons are, from left to right: